subscribe to ourNewsletter

 Whether you like it or not, your business becomes everyone’s business with open shelves.
-If your dishware doesn’t match, or has a few dents and cracks, be prepared to have it on full display.
+If your dishware doesn’t match or has a few dents and cracks, be prepared to have it on full display.
 Plus, if the items on your shelves aren’t organized, open shelving can quickly start to look cluttered.

 PRO: More Design Options

-The biggest benefit to installing upper cabinets instead of open shelves is the amount of options in terms of design and functionality.
+The biggest benefit to installing upper cabinets instead of open shelves is the number of options in terms of design and functionality.
 Kitchen cabinets come in a variety of colors and stains.
 There are hundreds of door and drawer styles to choose from, and you will have free range to choose the perfect knobs and pulls to tie your kitchen decor together.
 Being able to customize these different options allows you to create a more cohesive, blended kitchen design.

 PRO: Plenty Of Storage

 The obvious pro to upper cabinets is more kitchen storage.
 Many people underestimate the amount of storage they’ll need in their kitchen.
 Upon first moving into a home, you may only have a few boxes of dishware and other kitchen items.
 But over time, random utensils and dishes will inevitably accumulate, and it’s convenient to be able to stow them away in a cabinet.
-Depending on how many you install, upper cabinets will also help to reduce clutter on your counter tops.
+Depending on how many you install, upper cabinets will also help to reduce clutter on your countertops.

 Customization is another feature of upper cabinets that you won’t get with open shelving.
-Not only do cabinets provide more storage space, there are countless cabinet organizers like rollout shelves, spice dividers, and door mount spice racks that can be used to add even more storage and functionality.
+Not only do cabinets provide more storage space, but there are also countless cabinet organizers like rollout shelves, spice dividers, and door mount spice racks that can be used to add even more storage and functionality.
 Whereas floating shelves are limited by their horizontal position, cabinet organizers can make better use of empty space by storing kitchen goods vertically.

 CON: Higher Price